eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

 The inference of an image involves passing the image through a trained AI model to obtain a classification based on the learned knowledge and patterns within the model.

 This demo shows how to implement 2 types of nodes, :ref:`user_manual_nodes_inference` and :ref:`user_manual_nodes_edge`, to perform TensorFlow inference on a given image.
-With these 2 nodes implemented, the user can deploy as many nodes of each kind as desired and check the behaviour of a simulated |amlip| network running.
+With these 2 nodes implemented, the user can deploy as many nodes of each kind as desired and check the behavior of a simulated |amlip| network running.

 The demo that is presented here follows the schema of the figure below: